-- acs-admin - super-Admin - acs-FullAccess allows the user to perform every aspect of management. - acs-ReadOnly only allows the user to view management pages.
+- acs-FullAccess allows the user to perform every aspect of management. - acs-ReadOnly only allows the user to view management pages.
 Customization can be performed, but it is outside the scope of this document.
 Contact AudioCodes for your special access levels.

-Figure 4-3: SysAdmin Authentication
+Figure 4-5: SysAdmin Authentication